Ashis27/CusJo-Frontend-App/README.md

 # CusJoFrontEnd

 # Use npm i to restore package
-# use ng serve ti compile and run application
+# use ng serve to compile and run application